CyberBhart/Web-Testing/04-Authentication-Testing/01-Testing-Credentials-Transported-over-Encrypted-Channel.md

 - Exposure of sensitive data through mixed content or HTTP fallback.
 - Non-compliance with security standards (e.g., PCI DSS, GDPR).

-This guide provides a practical, hands-on methodology for testing secure credential transport, adhering to OWASP’s WSTG-AUTH-01, with detailed tool setups, specific commands integrated into test steps, remediation strategies, and ethical considerations for professional penetration testing. **Ethical Note**: Obtain explicit permission for testing, as intercepting traffic or forcing HTTP may trigger security alerts or disrupt live systems.
+This guide provides a practical, hands-on methodology for testing secure credential transport, adhering to OWASP’s WSTG-AUTH-01, with detailed tool setups, remediation strategies, and ethical considerations for professional penetration testing. **Ethical Note**: Obtain explicit permission for testing, as intercepting traffic or forcing HTTP may trigger security alerts or disrupt live systems.

 ## Testing Tools